tw93/MiaoYan/README_EN.md

 2. Execute `command + option + p` to start MiaoYan PPT preview.
 At the same time, you can also select the document, right-click and select 'MiaoYan PPT' to open it.
 3. PPT mode can be enabled only in documents marked with `---` separator.
 During the presentation, You can preview the outline of the speech with `Enter` Key and exit ppt mode with `ESC` Key.
 4. You can use HTML to customize the effect.
 For more complex usage, Please refer to [reveal](https://revealjs.com/markdown/) Documentation.

+## Why do this

+- I have tried many note-taking applications before, such as WizNote, Ulysses, Quiver, MWeb, Bear, Typora, for various reasons, I did not find a conventional Markdown application, so I had the idea of doing MiaoYan.
+- My job is front-end development, but also can develop iOS App, love to toss new things, so develop MiaoYan as a fun leisure.

 ## Support